Skip to content

 This steepness is not the ideal situation for standard downlighting.
 You have two professional options:

-Use Adjustable Gimbals: This is the best solution.
+Use High-Tilt Gimbals: This is the best solution.
 It allows you to aim the lights from one side of the peak to the other for more even, balanced lighting.

 Reposition Your Lights: If you must use fixed sloped trims, position the lights nearer to the lower wall (about one-third of the gable's height away).